Zeko369/rsc-components-talk/slides.md

 layout: center
 ---

-# Ok, so how do you share easily this?
+# Ok, so how do you share this?

+---
+layout: center
+---

+`/api/get-presigned-url`

 ---
 layout: center